Chinese Indonesians: Language

-Four major Chinese-speech groups are represented in Indonesia: Hokkien (Southern Min; Min Nan), Mandarin, Hakka, and Cantonese.
+Four major Chinese-speech groups are represented in Indonesia: Hokkien (Southern Min; Min Nan), Hainanese, Hakka and Cantonese.
 In addition to these, the Teochew people speak their own dialect that has some degree of mutual intelligibility with Hokkien.
 Distinctions between the two, however, are accentuated outside of their regions of origin.
-There were an estimated 2.2 million native speakers of various Chinese varieties in Indonesia in 1982: 1,300,000 speakers of Southern Min varieties (including Hokkien and Teochew); 640,000 Hakka speakers; 460,000 Mandarin speakers; 180,000 Cantonese speakers; and 20,000 speakers of the Eastern Min varieties (including Fuzhou dialect).
+There were an estimated 2.2 million native speakers of various Chinese varieties in Indonesia in 1982: 1,300,000 speakers of Southern Min varieties (including Hokkien and Teochew); 640,000 Hakka speakers; 460,000 Hainanese speakers; 180,000 Cantonese speakers; and 20,000 speakers of the Eastern Min varieties (including Fuzhou dialect).
 Additionally, an estimated 20,000 spoke different dialects of the Indonesian language.